krnorris65/stitch-it-api/README.md

 ## Stitch It API
 [Stitch It](https://github.com/krnorris65/stitch-it-app) is a front-end React app that allows stitchers to keep track of their own cross stitch projects as well as follow other stitchers and see their cross stitch projects.

-Stitch It API is a Django REST API that Stitch It connects to in order to store data.
+Stitch It API is a Django REST API that Stitch It connects to in order to store data in a SQLite database.

 ### Initial setup to run this app:
 1) Clone repo: